aakhtemostafa/SSPIM/README.md

 ∙ Hexagonal lattice beam

+∙ Tiling method for all type of the beams.

 *SLM pattern Generating for lattice beam is depended to the position of the SLM in the optical setup than to illumination objective lens.

+---
+∙ Damman gating

+∙ Optimal grating

 ∙ Amplitude mask (ellipse, annular, Gaussian, rectangular )

-∙ Tiling method for all type of the beams.

 ∙ Far field intensity prediction as a feedback.